 - Elijah Valentine could, theoretically, save the starving by magical means, but the world is made of connections - change one thing, you break another.
 So he mostly avoids using his powers, citing responsibility, and helps people in mundane ways.

 - In the A Song of Ice and Fire books, the Iron Throne is a Cool Chair made from the thousand swords of Aegon the Conquerer's enemies.
-It's incredibly uncomfortable to sit on and is rumoured to have killed Aegon's son, Maegor.
-The entire point is to remind anyone who sits on it that supreme power is supremely dangerous, not something to be trifled with and one can never slouch and grow complacent while they sit in the throne.
+It's incredibly uncomfortable to sit on and is rumored to have killed Aegon's son, Maegor.
+The entire point is to remind anyone who sits on it that supreme power is supremely dangerous, not something to be trifled with and one can never slouch and grow complacent while they sit on the throne.
 The overwhelming majority of people in these books completely miss this point.

-- The reason Rudyard Kipling's controversial poem "The White Man's Burden" falls under the heading of Fair for Its Day is because while culturally supremacist, it still acknowledges that Westerners owe other peoples respect.
+- The reason Rudyard Kipling's controversial poem "The White Man's Burden" falls under the heading of Fair for Its Day is that while culturally supremacist, it still acknowledges that Westerners owe other peoples respect.

 - Bewitched lampshaded this trope in an episode where Samantha used her powers to do something but was seen by a mortal who wasn't supposed to see her.
 So she's considering "freezing" them until she can figure out what to do about it.
 But to do that, she would have to freeze others who would miss them if they weren't around for a few weeks while the person was gone, so they'd have to be frozen.
 She sort of realizes the ridiculousness of this when she considers maybe she should just freeze the entire human race, i.e. all mortals.
 Once you get started with potentially bad actions, each subsequent one becomes easier until you've crossed every line.

-- In Charmed, the sisters were prohibited from using their power for "personal gain" to the point where they couldn't even use it to save Piper's life when she was about to die from natural causes, even though it would preserve their special Power-of-Three-ness and presumably save many lives in the long run.
+- In Charmed (1998), the sisters were prohibited from using their power for "personal gain" to the point where they couldn't even use it to save Piper's life when she was about to die from natural causes, even though it would preserve their special Power-of-Three-ness and presumably save many lives in the long run.
 Later on, the writers played with this trope a bit.

 - In S6 Phoebe's empath power is taken away because the Elders feel she abused it.